andnils/measure/README.md

 * node/npm (npm 5.7.1)
 * postgresql 10

-Make sure that you set up a database, and enter you connection details in `profiles.clj` (there is a template you can copy named `profiles.clj.template`).
+Make sure that you set up a database, and enter you connection details in `config/private.edn` (there is a template you can copy named `config/private.cfg.template`).
+Note that `private.edn` is not meant to be put under source control.

 ### Technical namedropping